AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

              sequence_type="genomic")
 ```

-Get sequence information from the Ensembl REST API for a given ensembl id
+Get sequence information from the Ensembl REST API for a given Ensembl id

 **Arguments**:

-- `id`: ensembl id, because the ids also specify the species you do not need to specify the species
+- `id`: Ensembl id, because the ids also specify the species you do not need to specify the species
 - `trim_end`: trim this many nucleotides from the end
 - `trim_start`: trim this many nucleotides from the start
 - `expand_3`: expand this many nucleotides from the 3' end not compatible with trim_end